The 8 best places to live in Kent

 It might not be as trendy as some of its east Kent cousins, but long-popular Royal Tunbridge Wells is a sure bet for families seeking homes with bigger gardens, plenty of great outdoors and the added attraction of exceptional schooling for free in the area’s many prestigious grammar schools.

-Craving the rolling hills of rural west Kent but still want an easy commute into London and a busy social scene?.
-Sevenoaks could be just the ticket although – be warned – it’ll cost!
+Craving the rolling hills of rural west Kent but still want an easy commute into London and a busy social scene?
+Sevenoaks won our reader vote for the Best Place to Live in Kent and came 3rd in the national vote!